-In mandatory open offers, the public announcement, the detailed public statement and the letter of offer are all filed with the Securities and Exchange Board of India (SEBI) and the relevant stock exchanges.
+In mandatory tender offers, the public announcement, the detailed public statement and the letter of offer are all filed with the Securities and Exchange Board of India (SEBI), the relevant stock exchanges and the publicly listed company.
 Court schemes must be filed with the National Company Law Tribunal and also with the relevant stock exchanges.